• Skip to primary navigation

 Best baked eggs pin with vignette layer and text title.

 Oven baked eggs are incredibly easy to make, and they are a wonderfully tasty addition to any breakfast or brunch!
 When the egg whites have just set but the yolk is still creamy and runny, it's time to sprinkle a touch of thyme and fresh Parmesan on top and dig in!
+Baking eggs just might be your new favorite way to cook delicious eggs every time!

 Simple Baked Eggs Recipe

-Any recipe that helps me save time in the morning is a keeper, and this simple baked eggs recipe is one of my favorites.
+Any recipe that helps me save time in the morning is a keeper, and this simple baked egg recipe is one of my favorites.
 I love that they bake in a ramekin so you can just set them on the table as an elegant addition to any breakfast or brunch spread!

 It's also great that there's no hovering over a skillet required.
 Not to mention that the whites are cooked perfectly every time and the center is left yolky and delicious!